gazebosim/gz-sim/tutorials/rendering_plugins.md

 ## Scenes

-During simulation, there are up to two 3D scenes being rendered by Ignition Gazebo, one on the server process and one on the client process.
+During simulation, there are up to two 3D scenes being rendered by Gazebo, one on the server process and one on the client process.

 The server-side scene will only be created when using the `gz::sim::systems::Sensors` system plugin on the server.
 This is the